 Understanding how investee companies are addressing the risks and opportunities associated with environmental, social and governance issues is therefore critical to the identification of portfolio leaders and laggards.

 The Say on Sustainability framework rates global companies on an A-F scale based on six pillars of good sustainability and ESG governance disclosure, including GHG data.

 These pillars, and the underlying questions, were developed after of a year-long review of the world’s leading academic papers, together with legal, regulatory and independent sustainability disclosure initiatives.
 From this, our expert team identified the critical features of good sustainability governance which support superior company performance.

-Manifest provides consistent, accurate, comparable data which is material to ownership
+Manifest provides timely consistent, and comparable data which is material to active ownership